 Verily, mind, as a ray of Mahat, is the opener of the ways for the soul to grow, to bring into active function its inborn wisdom.
 The word mind connotes just this: its origin is Anglo-Saxon, gemynd, meaning memory, and linked with Old High German minna, memory and love, and with Sanskrit manas, mind — clearly there is a connection here with Plato's doctrine of "reminiscence," that the soul has power, if the love for truth be strong enough, to recall in an instant its innate knowledge.
 But by memory we do not imply the dull and uninspired learning by rote of facts and figures — though the repetition with understanding and devotion of heart of certain forms of truth has value, as the ancients well knew — but rather a calling to the forefront of one's attention or, better still, a leading out from the deeps of one's inmost self the native wisdom resident therein.

 This thought is of immense potency for us, for our difficulties arise not because we are naturally destructive or evil, but precisely because of the light within us which is the dynamic element behind mind.
 Constantly it is reminding us of our divine ancestry and our equally divine destiny, that we are a "living mind" quickened by a godlike being — different from ourselves and yet our very self — call it Manasaputra or Lucifer, Prometheus, Coyote or Loki, the names are legion in mythology.
 We have scarcely begun to grasp the role of mind and its function in concert with the heart — the finer part of our being lies as yet concealed, awaiting the magnetic pull of aspiration and will to open wide the gateways to truth, for the mind-heart in man is potentially a living cosmos in magnitude and wonder.

-(Reprinted from Sunrise magazine, November 1979.
+(From Sunrise magazine, November 1979.
 Copyright © 1979 By Theosophical University Press)